faithmaks/socialmedia-customer-service/README.md

 #### Getting Started
-* Clone the repository. (for help see this tutorial)[42NPeS5Q4XJSBKB9WVXmoZUS39DmsBoQRS77rB6mpjYf4AYw4eKcZg4WeK2hgeUyGrPxtWF8mkfxUiEiKTi3i8pUPwz9muX]
+* Clone the repository. [for help see this tutorial][https://help.github.com/articles/cloning-a-repository/]

 #### Featured Deliverables